 If your rental has its own "private" beach, your dog can run leash-free on that beach, as well as swim.
 Just be careful to keep your dog within the grounds of the property you rented---there are often no fences.
-There's a leash-free section of the Monte Rio Beach.
-Information about off-the-beaten-track "leash free beaches" will be made available to our paid guests through our mobile App.
+There's also a leash-free section of the Monte Rio Beach.

 There are a number of coastal beaches where dogs are permitted.
 Although they may technically require leashes, you in fact are likely to see dogs leash-free.
 The one exception is Goat Rock.
 The harbor seals have their seasonal nursery here and dogs are strictly prohibited within a designated area close to the nursery and must be on leash outside that area to protect the seals.
 Sonoma County ocean beaches that allow dogs:

 - Carmet Beach*

 - Schoolhouse Beach (part of Sonoma Coast State Beach)*

 - Portuguese Beach (part of Sonoma Coast State Beach)*

 - Duncan's Cove (part of Sonoma Coast State Beach)*

 - Wright's Beach (part of Sonoma Coast State Beach)*

 - Furlong Gulch*